 - Promote Safety.
 Promote a safe learning environment for all by establishing classroom guidelines at the beginning of the school year and have a periodic check on those.
 These can include items like students speaking from their own experience, maintaining confidentiality, respecting others, sharing airtime, no name-calling, etc. If you want to have specific discussions around transgender identity and issues, assess the extent to which your students have the maturity and readiness to engage in talking about the topic, re-visit the ground rules and be mindful of and sensitive to the fact that there may be students in your class who are transgender, whether you know it or not.

 - Be an Ally.
 Be an ally by educating yourself with background information and accurate language about being transgender or gender non-conforming.
-When interacting with students, don’t make assumptions about them, use their preferred pronouns and names, and listen without judgment.
+When interacting with students, don’t make assumptions about them, use correct pronouns and names, and listen without judgment.
 Be aware that if a young person is out to you, that doesn’t mean they are out to others, including their parents.
 Therefore, maintain confidentiality and discretion.

 - Intervene.
 Challenge offensive and derogatory language whenever you hear it.
 This conveys an important message to all students that it will not be tolerated and it is not okay.
 This includes off-hand remarks, jokes and transphobic language.
 Intervene and address it immediately and publicly.
 If you hear other students standing up to biased language, acknowledge and support them.